chriskrycho/lightning-rs/README.md

     - [ ] optionally using [Syntect] for syntax highlighting

+    - [ ] support RSS

+    - [ ] support podcast elements for RSS

+    - [ ] render template not only into rendered content but also RSS/Atom

 - [ ] Extensibility

     - [ ] via new commands, which can be installed and run _a la_ Git or Cargo commands (`cargo clippy` just runs the `cargo-clippy` binary)